inavamsi/Document-CLustering/README.md

 3. **Generate tf-idf matrix**: each row is a term (unigram, bigram, trigram...generated from the bag of words in 2.), each column is a synopsis.
 4. **Generate clusters**: based on the tf-idf matrix, 5 (or any number) clusters are generated using k-means.
 The top key terms are selected for each cluster.
 5. **Calculate similarity**: generate the cosine similarity matrix using the tf-idf matrix (100x100), then generate the distance matrix (1 - similarity matrix), so each pair of synopsis has a distance number between 0 and 1.
 6. **Plot clusters**: use multidimensional scaling (MDS) to convert distance matrix to a 2-dimensional array, each synopsis has (x, y) that represents their relative location based on the distance matrix.
-Plot the 100 points with their (x, y) using matplotlib.
+Plot the 100 points with their (x, y) using matplotlib (I added an example on using plotly.js).